-Annual policies are designed to protect you overseas for a year from their start date regardless of however many times you travel abroad and this makes this type of travel insurance a really flexible option.
+Annual policies are designed to protect you overseas for a year from their start date regardless of however many times you travel and this makes this type of insurance a really flexible option.

 Some insurers will give you the choice of taking out either European or Worldwide annual cover.
 If you only plan to venture within Europe during your policy year European annual cover is likely to be a more economical option, so is definitely worth looking into.

 If you plan to take any longer holidays you should also check whether an insurer places a restriction on the number of days you can spend abroad on any one trip.
 If you plan to be away for a number of months at any one time you may find that 'backpacker' or 'gap year' insurance options provide more suitable cover for your travel requirements.

 Additionally, when setting up your annual travel insurance it's important to choose your policy start date carefully.
 While you may be tempted to have it start on the first day of a holiday it's actually safer to arrange it to begin on the day that you book your first trip as this way you're fully protected against the cost of cancellation.

 Once you decide whether annual or single trip insurance will be more suited to your travel arrangements it's then time to start comparing the individual policies available.
 To make this a little easier you should start by looking at the different features offered including:

 Once you have decided exactly what you need from your insurance the final step is to look for the best travel insurance quotes for your type of cover, so you pay as little as possible for the cover you need.